Jam-11/Comp-Arch-Lab2/README.md

 Date: 1/27/2022

-This project uses a moore machine in order to identify the sequence 1001 and other veriation of it such as 1001001 and 1001 1001.
+This project uses a moore machine in order to identify the sequence 1001 and other variation of it such as 1001001 and 1001 1001.